sisinflab/Topology-Graph-Collaborative-Filtering/README.md

 This will produce the tsv file "characteristics_0_600.tsv" under each dataset folder.

-After that, you may want to run the linear regression model on the generated datasets of characteristics/performance metrics, both for RQ1 and RQ2.
+After that, you may want to run the linear regression model on the generated datasets of characteristics/performance metrics.
 To do so, you should run the following script (with arguments):

 ```
 $ python3 regression_rq1.py \